Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

   - Type: posfloat
   - Description: Number of phases present in the system, if there is an aqueous and a gas phase present, the number is 2

-- __phase_definition__
-  - Type: phase_description
-  - Description: Definition of the respective phase which was added to the system

 </details>

 <hr/>